Hudson River: Transportation and crossings

 The Hudson River is navigable by large steamers up to Troy, and by ocean-faring vessels to the Port of Albany.
 The original Erie Canal, opened in 1825 to connect the Hudson with Lake Erie, emptied into the Hudson at the Albany Basin, just 3 mi south of the Federal Dam in Troy (at mile 134).
 The canal enabled shipping between cities on the Great Lakes and Europe via the Atlantic Ocean.
 The New York State Canal System, the successor to the Erie Canal, runs into the Hudson River north of Troy.
 It also uses the Federal Dam as a lock.

 Along the east side of the river runs the Metro-North Railroad's Hudson Line, from Manhattan to Poughkeepsie.
 The tracks continue north of Poughkeepsie as Amtrak trains run further north to Albany.
 On the west side of the river, CSX Transportation operates a freight rail line between North Bergen Yard in North Bergen, New Jersey and Selkirk Yard in Selkirk, New York.

 The Hudson is crossed at numerous points by bridges, tunnels, and ferries.
-The width of the Lower Hudson River required major feats of engineering to cross; the results are today visible in the George Washington Bridge and the 1955 Tappan Zee Bridge (replaced by the New Tappan Zee Bridge) as well as the Lincoln and Holland Tunnels and the PATH and Pennsylvania Railroad tubes.
+The width of the Lower Hudson River required major feats of engineering to cross; the results are today visible in the George Washington Bridge and the 1955 Tappan Zee Bridge (replaced by the Mario M. Cuomo Bridge, colloquially referred to as the New Tappan Zee Bridge) as well as the Lincoln and Holland Tunnels and the PATH and Pennsylvania Railroad tubes.
 The George Washington Bridge, which carries multiple highways, connects Fort Lee, New Jersey to the Washington Heights neighborhood of Upper Manhattan, and is the world's busiest motor vehicle bridge.

-The new Tappan Zee Bridge is the longest in New York, although the Verrazzano-Narrows Bridge has a larger main span.
+The Mario M. Cuomo Bridge is the longest in New York, although the Verrazzano-Narrows Bridge has a larger main span.
 The Troy Union Bridge between Waterford and Troy was the first bridge over the Hudson; built in 1804 and destroyed in 1909; its replacement, the Troy–Waterford Bridge, was built in 1909.
 The Rensselaer and Saratoga Railroad was chartered in 1832 and opened in 1835, including the Green Island Bridge, the second bridge over the Hudson south of the Federal Dam.

+The Hudson River Day Line offered passenger service on steamboats from New York City to Albany from 1863 until 1962 when it was purchased by Circle Line Sightseeing Cruises.